vinid/1passel/README.md

 ## Introduction

 1passel is a simple integration for 1password into emacs.
 I find this useful to be used with EXWM.
-Depends on Ivy to generate a searchable list of accounts from which to retrieve the accounts.
+Depends on a completion package to generate a searchable list of accounts from which to retrieve the accounts.

 It makes use of the [command line](https://1password.com/downloads/command-line/) interface provided by 1password.